 If you’re using Linux instead, you might want to consider a more spartan distro.
 I’ve personally had a lot of success with Crunchbang.
 A clean install leaves me with Openbox as a window manager, a nice dock, and some nice desktop effects, along with only 80MB of RAM usage.
 It’s based on Debian, so there’s a good amount of compatibility with software.
 If you run Arch, you might want to try ArchBang instead, which is the same thing but built on Arch instead of Debian.

 The freedom that laptop owners enjoy by not being tethered to a chair and desk can actually work against us.
 We develop a lot of habits—like browsing in bed—that can cause overheating issues.
 A lot of laptops are designed with their air vents on the bottom, so setting the laptop down on soft bedding or carpet for prolonged use is a bad idea.
 You’d be surprised at how quickly the heat can build up when those vents are blocked.

 If you this is a habit, you might consider investing in a laptop cooling pad to keep the air flow unobstructed.
 There are even powered versions that help direct cool air into the underside vents of your laptop.
 Some even come with USB hubs and other bells and whistles.

 Sure, these will make your laptop less mobile, but if it helps with overheating then at least you’ll have a laptop that runs.

-Another idea is to try running a very light-weight version of Linux, and use it for something that isn’t very CPU-intensive, like a file server.
+Another idea is to try running a very light-weight version of Linux, and use the laptop for something that isn’t very CPU-intensive—like a file server.
 The lack of processor-heavy tasks will keep the temperature low, but you can still get some use out of it.
 And, if you’re only ditching the battery, then you can leave things inside the case and stick it on a shelf as a head-less (SSH and command-line only) server.
 The possibilities are endless!